 - Heat the pan and drippings in the oven until sizzling hot.
 It’s very important to heat up the pan before adding the batter for the pudding to rise.

 - Carefully take out the warmed tin/s.
 Pour the batter into the pan/tin with the drippings and QUICKLY return to the oven (preferably a middle or high shelf).

 - Bake 20 to 30 minutes until the puddings have risen and are golden brown.
 (DO NOT open the oven door in the first 10 to 15 minutes or those fluffy puddings will DROP and collapse!
 Use the oven light to keep an eye on them.)

 - When done, the pudding will be puffy and golden brown.
-Cut in squares and arrange around the roast.

 - Serve the puddings at once with the roast and spoonfuls of hot gravy.